Caravaggio arrives like a shift in temperature.

 It was deeply shocking to contemporaries and immensely influential.

-Every naturalistic painting made in Europe over the next century traces something back to this room.
+Every naturalistic painting made in Europe over the next century traces something back to this approach.